 Project History

-In April 2014, the City Council adopted Resolution 14-46 (Enactment No. R-2014-022), which directed the Planning Department to update the Rank 1 policy document -- the Comprehensive Plan -- overhaul the City's land use and zoning framework, and update the City's technical and engineering standards related to development in the Development Process Manual.
+In April 2014, the City Council adopted Resolution 14-46 (Enactment No. R-2014-022), which directed the Planning Department to update the Rank 1 policy document (the Comprehensive Plan), overhaul the City's land use and zoning framework, and update the City's technical and engineering standards related to development in the Development Process Manual.

 In January 2015, then-Mayor Berry announced the start of ABC to Z - an ambitious three-year project to update the Albuquerque/Bernalillo County Comprehensive Plan and to integrate and simplify the city’s zoning regulations and technical/engineering standards to implement the resulting plan.

-Project Successes
+Project Success

 The project updated the Albuquerque/Bernalillo County Comprehensive Plan to:

-- Reflect recent growth trends and challenges
+- Reflect growth trends and challenges

 - Better integrate land use and transportation planning – to reduce traffic congestion and encourage transit-oriented development